SchokiCoder/sandvich/why_not.md

 With this i can do everything that a C-enum can do,
 plus now i can precisely restrict the size of my enum in bytes.
+Also the names are neatly organized in my namespace.

 This is all important for the bytecode.
 I would have needed a way of converting integers (read from the bytecode file)